nmmmnu/HM4/bugfixlog.md

 ### 1.3.14.1
 -	fix feature with assest() for composite keys in vectors module
 -	fix sharedAccumulateResults() loop count to more correct ITERATIONS_LOOPS_MAX
+-	fix ignoring the hotline index if index is very small.
+-	fix db_mkbtree